Yordanos7/Yordanos7/README.md

 🌱 Currently sharpening my skills in **TypeScript** and **MySQL**
 🛠️ Experienced with **JavaScript, React, Node.js, Express, MongoDB, Tailwind CSS**
 💡 Interested in backend development and mastering full-stack technologies
-And working on my DSA knowlage and Database optimsiasion .

 ---